Microck/DialogueTextbox-Generator/README.md

 *   **Text from File:** Reads all dialogue directly from a simple `dialogue.txt` file.
 *   **Automatic Asset Detection:** Automatically finds and uses a font file (`.ttf`/`.otf`) and a portrait image (`.png`/`.jpg`) placed in the same folder.
 *   **Adaptive Resolution:** Dynamically calculates the video resolution to perfectly fit your text and portrait, minimizing wasted space.
-*   **Pixel-Perfect Rendering:** Creates crisp, pixel-perfect font rendering (no anti-aliasing) for an authentic retro feel, just like in games like Undertale.
+*   **Pixel-Perfect Rendering:** Creates crisp, pixel-perfect font rendering (no anti-aliasing) for an authentic retro feel, just like in games like Undertale or Deltarune.
 *   **Easy to Customize:** Key settings like font size, typing speed, and padding are all at the top of the script for easy tweaking.

 ## How to Use